jessicaGA/MSTU_4031/reveal.js/slides/slides_02.md

 ---

-##HelloJava Class
+##HelloJava __class__

 	public class HelloJava {

 	}

 <aside class="notes">
 This is the class declaration.
-Every we write will start with this line.
+Every we write a Java Application, we will start by writing this line.
-HelloJava is the name of the file and can be anything so long as the name of the file.
-Is the same.
+HelloJava is the name of the file and can be anything so long as the class name and file are the same.
 </aside>

 ---

-##HelloJava ```main``` Method
+## HelloJava __main__ Method

 		public static void main (String[] args){

 		}

-*	Every Java program we will make in this course will utilize a ‘main method’*	A main method is the primary method used for creating statements and expressions.
+*	Every Java program we make in this course will utilize a "main method"*	A main method is the primary method used for creating statements and expressions.

 <aside class="notes">
-We will talk more about method in lesson 5.
+We will talk more about methods in lesson 5.
 For now, know that every program you write must have a main method.
 </aside>

 ---

-##HelloJava Comments
+##HelloJava __Comments__

 	//This is my first Java Program.

-The program will ignore anything that is preceeded by two foward slashes ```//```
+The program will ignore anything that is preceded by two forward slashes ```//```

 <aside class="notes">
 Another type of text that we want to add to our program, but do not want Java to interpret during compilation, are called ‘comments’.
 Java uses three types of comments// (Two forward slashes denote a line comment)/* and */ (forward slash-asterisk then asterisk-forward slash are used to enclose a block comment (or multi-line comment))